ElcoK/BigData_AED/_sources/week4/lecture.md

 **Applications**: Supervised learning models are ideal for spam detection, sentiment analysis, weather forecasting and pricing predictions, among other things.
 In contrast, unsupervised learning is a great fit for anomaly detection, recommendation engines, customer personas and medical imaging.

-**Complexity**: Supervised learning is a simple method for machine learning, typically calculated through the use of programs like R or Python.
+**Complexity**: Supervised learning is a simple method for machine learning, typically calculated through the use of statistical software like R or Python.
 In unsupervised learning, you need powerful tools for working with large amounts of unclassified data.
 Unsupervised learning models are computationally complex because they need a large training set to produce intended outcomes.

 **Drawbacks**: Supervised learning models can be time-consuming to train, and the labels for input and output variables require expertise.
 Meanwhile, unsupervised learning methods can have wildly inaccurate results unless you have human intervention to validate the output variables.